 When Financial Aid has to be Returned

 Financial aid eligibility depends greatly on enrollment and attendance.
 If a student withdraws, drops, or is unable to successfully complete a course, Front Range Community College may be required to return a portion of any financial aid received.
-Timing of when these actions occur are significant to what actions our office is required to take.
+This process is called a Return to Title IV calculation.
 If financial aid is returned, this may result in a student owing a balance to Front Range Community College and the U.S. Department of Education.

 No Appeals Process